 Pottery is hand-formed.
 All work must be done by exhibitor and dated on bottom.
-Attach a 3x5" card to all exhibits explaining why you chose to do this project and how you made it. (see beginning of department description) (NOTE: Ceramics, which is not pottery, is a project that is pre-formed-created from a liquid clay poured into a mold, removed from the mold and then dried and then completed by the exhibitor, and belongs in Class DA)
+Attach a 3x5" card to all exhibits explaining (1) Techniques used, (2) Why you chose this project, and (3) Explain how you made it. (see beginning of department description)

+(NOTE: Ceramics, which is not pottery, is a project that is pre-formed/created from a liquid clay poured into a mold, removed from the mold and then dried and then completed by the exhibitor, and belongs in Class DA)

+- LOT:

 - 1. Hand built form pinch method

 - 2. Hand built form coil method

 - 3. Hand built form slab method

 - 4. Potter's wheel method

 - 5. Hand built form, a combination of pinch, coil, slab or any other

 - 6. Any other school made project any size

 - 7. Any other